9 cool things you can do with a credit card

 Pro tip: “Supplies are limited, and events book up quickly so plan ahead,” says Beth Kitchener, spokeswoman for MasterCard.
 Both cards come with annual fees, which vary by issuer, she says.

-RATE SEARCH: Want to get cash just for using your credit card?
-Check out cash-back credit cards at Bankrate.com now!
+Want to get cash just for using your credit card?
+Check out the best cast back credit cards on the market.

 Free expedited shipping

 Do you do any of your shopping online?
 You might be eligible for free expedited shipping and not even realize it.